Schiiss/blog/_posts/2025-11-18-why-detecting-o&g-pipeline-anomalies-is-so-hard.md

 Over the past few months, I’ve been diving into the world of pipeline operations and the rich data that comes from them.
 I have grown a huge appreciation for how complex these systems are.
 The sensors along these pipelines generate massive amounts of data, tracking flow, pressure, temperature, vibration, and more, every second of every day.
 Interpreting this data is far from straightforward and understanding how to extract meaningful insights is both fascinating and challenging.

 I recently had some great conversations with [Scott McKean](https://www.linkedin.com/in/scotthmckean/) on the complexities of operational anomaly detection in pipelines.
-We also have an incredibly knowledgeable OT team at Plains who have been patient in explaining topics like **over/short**, **inhibits**, **triggers**, **batching behaviors**, and more.
+We also have an incredibly knowledgeable OT team at Plains who have been patient in explaining topics like **over/short**, **inhibits**, **triggers**, and more.
 It has been and will continue to be a humbling learning experience.

 This space sits at the intersection of engineering, operations, and data science.
 There are some interesting data and AI problems here and I’m excited to continue exploring this space and sharing insights along the way.